 Even in late winter the appearance of the 30 year old garden at Park Lane Cottage is quintessentially charming.
 Indeed from the moment one enters the village one is treated to a visual feast and Park Lane Cottage reinforces the peaceful environment of calm that’s populated by residents who are clearly proud of their surroundings.
 You have though, recognised that after 30 years there are some aspects and areas of the garden that are in need of a rethink and I’m very happy to have been asked to help you achieve this aim.

-The point of this summary is for me to let you know how I think I can help you with the garden.
-Below is an explanation of how I have interpreted your brief; please let me know whether or not you agree that I have correctly understood what it is that you want from this exercise.
+Below is my interpretation of your brief; please let me know whether or not you agree that I have correctly understood what it is that you want from this exercise.

 My interpretation of your brief is that:-

 - The garden lacks interest in the summer, autumn and winter

 - The current plant choice is based upon individual flashes of inspiration rather than a consistent or coherent design theme

 - Design opportunities have not been exploited i.e. focal points, views, overall visual cohesion and associating the garden with its surrounding landscape

 - You like and enjoy the garden although you do not want to be working in it any longer than is absolutely necessary

 - You like the traditional, cottage garden style